matthiasmullie/mullie.eu/_posts/2016-03-29-making-software-complexity-measurable.md

 intelligent content, but a very big cyclomatic complexity.

-The maintainability index is a combination of the amount of lines of code and these 2 complexity metrics, and as soon as any of those metrics start to look alarming, the maintainability index will drop.
+The maintainability index is a combination of the amount of lines of code and these 2 complexity metrics.
+As soon as any of those metrics start to look alarming, the maintainability index will drop.

 A low maintainability index is a clear indicator of worrisome code.
 If you're